-The Shorter College Catalog 2016-2017, provides information about the academic program of Shorter College.
-It also contains information concerning admissions, academic regulations and requirements, services available to students, academic offerings, and a list of administrative officers, faculty, and staff of the college.
+The Shorter College Catalog 2018-2019, provides information about the academic programs of Shorter College.
+It also contains information concerning admissions, academic regulations and requirements, services available to students, academic offerings, and a list of administrative officials, faculty, and staff of the college.
 Although courses listed in a curriculum are required, the suggested curricular plan for an academic program does not in any way indicate the length of time required for a student to finish degree requirements.

-While every effort has been made to ensure completeness and accuracy, changes may occur at any time in requirements, deadlines, fees, curricula, courses and course descriptions.
+While every effort has been made to ensure completeness and accuracy, Shorter College reserves the right to make in requirements, deadlines, fees, curricula, courses and course descriptions.
 For various reasons, such as insufficient enrollment or limited resources, courses may at times not be offered in the announcement semester.
 Consequently, students should work with the appropriate advisor in determining a schedule for any given academic session.
 It should be understood, therefore, that the information in this catalog is not in the nature of contractual obligation.